-e) Other duties as specified in the General Regulations.
+e) Other duties as specified in the General Regulations and as in the Driving Stewards Manual.

 2.2.
 Stewards or any other Official must report to the President of the Ground Jury as soon as possible any incident of cruelty.